Nethmi-Hewasinghe/TradeLink/README.md

 Nethmi Hewasinghe

-Built as part of a Full-Stack Developer Intern technical assessment.
+Built as part of a Software Engineer Internship technical assessment.